Inter-University Programme on International Criminal Law and Procedure

 Undergraduate/graduate education in International Criminal Law and Procedure

 For this reason, the T.M.C.
-Asser Instituut and the Outreach and Legacy Section of the Special Tribunal for Lebanon (STL) have created an Inter-University Programme on International Criminal Law and Procedure.
+Asser Instituut and the Outreach and Legacy Section of the STL have created an Inter-University Programme on International Criminal Law and Procedure.
 This programme is designed for Lebanese undergraduate students in their 3rd and 4th year of studies, as well as a limited number of graduate students.
-Students from the following Universities take part: American University of Science and Technology (AUST), Beirut Arab University (BAU), Notre Dame University (NDU), Université La Sagesse (ULS), Université Libanaise (UL), Université Saint-Esprit de Kaslik (USEK), Université Saint-Joseph (USJ), the American University of Beirut (AUB), the Lebanese American University (LAU) and the Academic University College for Non-violence and Human Rights (AUNOHR).
+Students from the following Universities take part: American University of Science and Technology (AUST), Beirut Arab University (BAU), Notre Dame University (NDU), Université La Sagesse (ULS), Université Libanaise (UL), Université Saint-Esprit de Kaslik (USEK), the American University of Beirut (AUB), the Lebanese American University (LAU), the University of Balamand (UoB), the Islamic University of Lebanon (IUL) and the Academic University College for Non-violence and Human Rights (AUNOHR).
 The first lecture took place in November 2011.

 The course has been met with great interest among students of the participating universities.
-One student from the season 2011/2012 noted:
+One student noted:

 “Dear T.M.C Asser Instituut, I want to say thanks for this big opportunity that you gave me: first to let me explore the real world of justice.
 Second to introducing us to respectful professors and judges in this program which is first of its kind in Lebanon and the Middle East.
 And finally, all the words of thanks will not be enough to express my gratitude and appreciation for your efforts to build a better future for young generations.”

 Moreover, over the past nine years, this unprecedented cooperation between these 11 universities in Lebanon has resulted in a number of bilateral and multi-lateral projects to the great benefit of their students and teaching staff.